gmazzini/485domotic/README.md

 2. In any MAX485 board cut the 120Ohm resistance from A and B (add only in the head and tail) it is labelled R7

-It seems that serial mode has embedded this command pinMode(_hwserial_rx_pin, INPUT_PULLUP);
+It seems that serial mode has embedded this command not good to put more devices in parallel pinMode(_hwserial_rx_pin, INPUT_PULLUP);